Skip to main content

 Restart the stack after changing the value.

-NemoClaw is a Docker-hosted sandbox backend with OpenShell policy controls, powered by NVIDIA Nemotron models.
+NemoClaw is an experimental sandbox profile with OpenShell policy controls, powered by NVIDIA Nemotron models.
 It provides a secure, isolated execution environment for agent runtimes that require tighter operational controls.NemoClaw is disabled by default.
-To enable it, set NEMOCLAW_ENABLED=true and provide a valid NVIDIA_API_KEY in your .env file.
+To enable it, add nemoclaw to ENABLED_SANDBOX_PROFILES (e.g. ENABLED_SANDBOX_PROFILES=standard,nemoclaw) and provide a valid NVIDIA_API_KEY in your .env file.
 See the troubleshooting guide if NemoClaw fails to start after enabling it.

 OpenClaw is the primary supported agent runtime in Nora today and the fastest path to a working deployment.
 It is an open-source project maintained separately at github.com/openclaw/openclaw.When you deploy an agent in Nora, the default runtime path uses OpenClaw.
 Nora’s architecture is designed to support additional runtimes over time, so OpenClaw is the best-supported option today but not the only one the platform will support.